About Me

 And your feelings don't scare me either.
 Bring them on.
 It's therapy.

 In our work together, I'll help you learn to tolerate who you really are and what you really feel.
 I’m gonna gently challenge you—and we’re gonna go deep.
-Because, yes, doing this emotional work is a key part of the treatment that'll resolve your chronic pain.
+Because doing this emotional work is a key part of the treatment that'll resolve your chronic pain.
+And that’s what we’re here for.

-And, of course, over the years I've had: a childhood of chronic headaches, years of chronic back pain, decades of chronic hip pain, severe (like, severe) chronic irritable bowel syndrome.…
+Over the years, I've had: a childhood of chronic headaches, years of chronic back pain, decades of chronic hip pain, severe (like, severe) chronic irritable bowel syndrome.…

 I've had a lot of issues.